 Osiris, followed by his two sons, Anubis and Horus.

-The Ancient Egyptians had quite a lot of deities, many of whom have "turned up" in fiction, especially in the Stargate Verse as Goa'uld.
-They show up in The Bible, especially in the book of Exodus, most of which takes place in ancient Egypt. note Most of the early story involves the Hebrew god and the Egyptian gods trying to show each other up with bigger or mutually-exclusive miracles... guess who wins?As with many other mythologies around the world there are different versions of many Egyptian myths, which results in a highly confusing mythology.
+The Ancient Egyptians had quite a lot of deities, many of whom have "turned up" in fiction, especially as Ancient Aliens.
+They show up in The Bible book of Exodus, most of which takes place in ancient Egypt. note Most of the early story involves the Hebrew god and the Egyptian gods trying to show each other up with bigger or mutually-exclusive miracles... guess who wins?As with many other mythologies around the world there are different versions of many Egyptian myths, which results in a highly confusing mythology.
 Ancient Egyptian History is reflected in the history of Egypt's gods.
 Upper Egypt conquered Lower Egypt.note That is, the kingdom in the South, which had a higher elevation and was upstream on the Nile, conquered the one in the North.
 When the formerly-two kingdoms started to merge the pantheons into one things became a mess.
 Some deities were merged, renamed, or outright changed to try to keep the newly united kingdom's religion straight.And of course, Egyptian Mythology contains the Older Than Dirt examples of many a trope.
 See the character sheet for a listing of the major gods and associated tropes.

 Action Girl: Many of the goddesses became one, particularly Isis, Sekhmet, and Hathor.

 Adaptational Villainy: Set, although an ambiguous deity in the earliest version of his myths, was worshipped like the other gods and protected Ra from Apep.
 After the division of Egypt, he became a God of Evil in the Lower Kingdom and even more so after the Hyksos invasion.

 Badass: Seth and Hathor qualify, as they are the only deities able to overcome the chaos demons.